Privacy DOs and one big DON’T

 (4) DO speak softly when discussing private issues.
 In fact, you should speak softly all the time at work.
 Patients always complain that doctors and nurses talk too loudly.
 A little peace and quiet, especially at night, is more therapeutic for your patients than you know.

 Geez, Hollywood!
 What are you doing to us???
-Mr. Bob E. Public (woulda used “Joe” but, you know, the last presidential election debates ruined that one for me) may not know that those kinds of shenanigans don’t really happen in real hospitals.
+Those kinds of shenanigans don’t really happen in real hospitals.

 So it’s up to us to make sure we are extra careful with patient information!
 The only piece of advice I’d add to Dr. Pregerson’s four HIPAA “DOs” above is one big “DON’T.” Please, please, please DON’T give out the information that a patient has been admitted to a psychiatric unit!
 No one wants their boss to know that the voices they were hearing were not really coming from their Bluetooth headset.